phoebe-project/phoebe2-docs/api/phoebe.parameters.HierarchyParameter.rename_component.md

 To change the name of a component, use [phoebe.frontend.bundle.Bundle.rename_component](phoebe.frontend.bundle.Bundle.rename_component.md) instead.

+If calling this manually, make sure to update all other tags or components and update the cache of the hierarchy.

 Arguments
 ----------
 * `old_component` (string): the current name of the component in the